 After the oral argument Sackett v.
 EPA presaged where the decision was coming down, I raised the question whether EPA would try to persuade district courts that nothing really had changed.
 On occasion, I call them correctly.
 According to E&E News, Mark Pollins, director of EPA’s Water Enforcement Division, in commenting on Sackett, said

 What’s available after Sackett?… More

 Here’s a Suprise — A Cap-and-Trade System For Nutrients Would Substantially Decrease the Cost of Nutrient Reductions in Chesapeake Bay

-Although it should not come as a surprise that a trading system would permit nutrient reductions to be attained most cost-effectively, the scope of the benefit is worth noting.
-If trading were allowed basin-wide, and among both point and agricultural non-point sources, costs are projected to… More
+Although it should not come as a surprise that a trading system would permit nutrient reductions to be attained most cost-effectively,… More